 According to the International Energy Agency, renewable energy should meet 40% of the increase in world demand of primary energy by 2040.
 Apart from our investment in gas, we are developing our ability to produce electricity from renewable sources – solar, wind and hydraulic – so as to responsibly meet the increase in electricity needs.

-Our expertise means we are present on the entire value chain of solar energy: from the production of panels to the development and sale of green electricity to our clients.
+Our expertise means we are present on the entire value chain of solar energy: from the production of panels to the sale of green electricity to our clients.
 Our activities also include the development and running of solar stations, the installation of solar panels on rooftops or on residential, industrial and commercial car parks, and also storage through our subsidiary Saft.
 We also help our clients reduce the cost of energy with management and control systems.

 Our goal is to develop a portfolio of assets that produce electricity using renewable energy sources, and contribute to the development of innovating offers that include production, storage and optimization.